Steel Axes for Stone –Age Australians

 It can be seen that repeated d widespread conduct centering around the use of the axe helped

-generalize and standardize these. sex, age, and kinship roles! in their normal benevolent and
+generalize and standardize these. sex, age, and kinship roles ! in

 exceptional malevolent aspects.
 The status of any individual Yir Yoront was determined not only